hn374/Developer-Notes/React/RoadToReact.md

 If a parent component re-renders, its child components re-render as well.
 This is React's default behavior.

 React's memo method helps prevent re-rendering.

+The testing pyramid includes end-to-end tests, integration tests, and unit tests.

+Unit tests are used for small, isolated blocks of code such as a single function or component.

+Integration tests help us figure out if these units work well together.

+An end-to-end test simulates a real life scenario, such as the login flow for a web application.